 I imagine much of it will look a lot like it does today.

-Except that augmented reality (AR) and virtual reality (VR) will account for half of the people around the dinner table.
+Except that Augmented Reality and Virtual Reality will account for half of the people around the dinner table.

 On the augmented reality front, technologies like Magic Leap and Hololens will allow distant family members and friends to join in the conversation in a multitude of different fashions.
 Some may beam in from the other side of the planet, showing up as full-size participants virtually sitting in chair across the table, while others may be one-tenth-size figures standing on the table top.

 Or… in the case of virtual reality, we could imagine an hour-long pre-dinner reunion taking place in a completely virtual world with 100 distant family members joining from a dozen corners of the globe to exchange stories and catch up.